petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 In Ubuntu, you can run `sudo apt show <package_name> | grep Depends` to show all the packages that are installed when executing the `sudo apt-get install <packge_name>` command.
 Then you can use that output to download all `.deb` files to create an archive that can be used as the application package.

-1. Example, to create a VM application package to install PowerShell for Ubuntu, first run the following commands to enable the repository where PowerShell can be downloaded from and also to identify the package dependencies on a new Ubuntu VM.
+1. Example, to create a VM Application package to install PowerShell for Ubuntu, first run the following commands to enable the repository where PowerShell can be downloaded from and also to identify the package dependencies on a new Ubuntu VM.

 ```bash
 # Download the Microsoft repository GPG keys